 1. Hydrogen nuclei as magnets

-A hydrogen nucleus contains a proton so it has a charge of +1.
+A hydrogen nucleus contains a single proton so it has a charge of +1.
 The nucleus also has an intrinsic "spin".
 Because they have a charge and motion they create an electric current and this, in turn, creates a magnetic field.
 What this means is that hydrogen nuclei act like tiny magnets and will be affected by any magnetic field applied to them.
-Similarly, a magnetic field arising from tissue induces movement of electrons and creates an electric current in the RF coils.
+Similarly, a magnetic field arising from tissue creates an electric current in the RF coils.
 In this way magnetic signals from tissue can be measured as an induced electric current in the RF coils of the MR machine.

 Hydrogen nuclei are the most useful atoms to use in imaging mainly because they form the majority of atoms in the body.
 Any nucleus with an odd number of protons can be used (an unpaired proton is needed to provide the magnetic moment due to the spin of the unpaired proton).

 As well as "spinning" about their own axis, when a magnetic field is applied the nuclei will "rotate" about the axis of the magnetic field.
 This is called precession.
 The example usually given is of a gyroscope or spinning top.
 Spinning a gyroscope causes it to rotate about its own axis but gravity will also cause it to lean and spin about another axis dependent on the gravitational field strength (for a demonstration see Paul Callaghan's video on Precession and Resonance which is very good at demonstrating this concept).

 The frequency of this spinning is the precessional / Larmor / rotational frequency.
 In MR imaging we induce precession by applying a magnetic field (conventionally in the Z axis and called B0, along the long axis of the patient).
 This magnetic field is permanently switched on in the MRI scanner.